 Set in 1995, Metal Gear takes place after the event of Metal Gear Solid 3: Snake Eater, Portable Ops, and Peace Walker, and before the events of Metal Gear 2: Solid Snake.
-You control a rookie soldier codenamed "Solid Snake", the newest FOXHOUND Member.
+The player controls a rookie soldier codenamed "Solid Snake", the newest FOXHOUND Member.
 Snake's mission is to infiltrate Outer Heaven, and militaristic state founded by a " legendary mercenary".
-Your objective is to sneak in and destroy Metal Gear, a new and mysterious weapon of mass destruction being constructed deep within Outer Heaven.
+The objective is to sneak in and destroy Metal Gear, a new and mysterious weapon of mass destruction being constructed deep within Outer Heaven.

-In response to this threat, FOXHOUND sends one of their top agents Gray Fox infiltrated Outer Haven and assess the situation, and deal with the threat posed by Metal Gear.
-However, a few days contact with him was lost, and the last message he sent was a mysterious transmission that simply read: "METAL GEAR...".
+In response to this threat, FOXHOUND sends one of their top agents Gray Fox to infiltrate Outer Haven and assess the situation, and deal with the threat posed by Metal Gear.
+However, after a few days, contact with him was lost, and the last message he sent was a mysterious transmission that simply read: "METAL GEAR...".
 The leader of FOXHOUND, Big Boss, sends in Solid Snake to rescue Gray Fox, and complete Gray Fox's original objective, "Operation: Intrude N313"

 Never the less, Snake is able to make his way to the core of the base where Metal Gear is housed, and is able to neutralize it before it is completed.
 Having completed his mission, Snake begins his escape from the complex, however on his way out he is confronted by Big Boss who reveals himself to be the "legendary mercenary" and leader of Outer Heaven.
-He explains to Snake that he used his position as leader of FOXHOUND to steal military intelligence and build up his own mercenary forces, while culminated as Outer Heaven, and the Metal Gear program.
-He had expected Snake to fail in his mission, and when he was not, he began to inform his soldiers of Snake's position, which explained why Snake was being tracked so precisely.
+He explains to Snake that he used his position as leader of FOXHOUND to steal military intelligence and build up his own mercenary forces, which are culminated as Outer Heaven, and the Metal Gear program.
+He had expected Snake to fail in his mission, since he was still just a rookie, and when he did not, he began to inform his soldiers of Snake's position, which explained why Snake was being tracked so precisely.
 Big Boss then starts a self-destruct sequence for the compound, stating that he won't die alone, and that Solid Snake will come with him.
-After a desperate battle, Snake manages to defeat Big Boss and make his escape the compound; fleeing the base as it explodes behind him.
-However, after the credits of the game play, a message from Big Boss is displayed, saying that he will meet Snake again.
+After a desperate battle, Snake manages to defeat Big Boss and make his escape of the compound; fleeing the base as it explodes behind him.
+However, after the credits of the gameplay, a message from Big Boss is displayed, saying that he will meet Snake again.